elixirschool/elixirschool/lessons/libraries/guardian.md

 You _can_ however use a database to track JWT.
 If you do, you gain the ability to verify that the token is still valid - that is - it has not been revoked.
 Or you could use the records in the DB to force a log out of all tokens for user 5.
 This is made simple in Guardian by using [GuardianDb](https://github.com/hassox/guardian_db).
 GuardianDb uses Guardians 'Hooks' to perform validation checks, save and delete from the DB.
 We'll cover that later.

-### Can I use someone else's token?

-Often folks wonder if it's appropriate to use an OAuth token from Facebook or Google as their authentication token.
-It is not.
-The behaviors of those token and their validity are defined outside your application.
-There's a more security focused reason, though.
-Anyone who obtains the token not only has access to your site, they also have access to Facebook/Google/Some Provider.

-Always use your own tokens, other applications tokens are useful to identify someone and make requests against their systems.

 ## Setup

 There are many options for setting up Guardian.
 We'll cover them at some point but let's start with a very simple setup.